Aquatics DayAugust 8, 2026

 Troop Equipment

-• Annual Health and Medical Record (part A&B for all Scouting events) for every participant
+• Annual Health and Medical Record (part A&B for all Scouting events) for every participant; troops will keep the medical forms

 • Trash bags, 55-gallon